AndreasTheDead/DNSControl-Blueprint/README.md

 ## More Information

-A more detailed explanation of the setup for DNSControl can be found on [ny Website](https://zeller.sh/article/cloud/dnspipeline.html)
+A more detailed explanation of the setup for DNSControl can be found on [my Website](https://zeller.sh/article/cloud/dnspipeline.html)